-Spirit Compass is a fledgling Christian Addictions Recovery Ministry working to bring the healing power of Jesus Christ to bear upon the challenges of recovery.
+Spirit Compass is the home of a Christian Addictions Recovery Ministry working to bring the healing power of Jesus Christ to bear upon the challenges of recovery.

 “The son of man has come to save that which was lost.”
 Matt 18:11